 Conversely, laminate benchtops do offer some benefits over their stone counterparts.
-Firstly, they are available in a choice of unlimited patterns and colours and they can mimic the appearance of stone – at a fraction of the cost.
-Although not popular, they can also be used for splashbacks, eliminating the need for wall tiles.
+Firstly, they are available in a choice of unlimited patterns and colours, and they can mimic the appearance of stone – at a fraction of the cost.
+Although not widespread, they can also be used for splashbacks, eliminating the need for wall tiles.
 And while high-quality laminate benchtops are built to last, they will only last for a maximum of 20 years.

 There are several disadvantages to using laminate benchtops as well.
 They are susceptible to scratching, scorching and burning, and the surface loses its shine over time.
 While quality laminate benchtops are water-resistant, they can be damaged by water seeping into cracks or scratches.

-In the end, deciding which is the better material for your benchtop really comes down to your budget.
+In the end, deciding which is the better material for your benchtop comes down to your budget.
 While laminate benchtops are not as luxurious as their stone counterparts, they have certainly come a long way in terms of design.
 They may even fool you into thinking they are stone!
 On the other hand, nothing compares to the luxury offered by stone benchtops.
 So, if you have the budget, splash out!
 I promise you won’t be disappointed.